 a.
-Applicant's Requests and Issues: The current characterization of service for period under review is uncharacterized.
-The applicant requests an upgrade to general (under honorable conditions) and a narrative reason change.
+Applicant's Requests and Issues: The current characterization of service for the period under review is uncharacterized.
+The applicant requests, through counsel, an upgrade to honorable along with a reentry (RE) code, separation program designator (SPD) code and a narrative reason change.